dmaivel/dmaivel.github.io/_posts/2023-06-17-usermode-virtualization.md

 ### Additional Notes

 Another solution using *ptrace* is to single step through the executing programs.
-Although this will have a major performance impact when compared to simply executing all instructions and catching faults where we can, this solution may be more practical when it comes to executing just a few instructions while having complete control over syscalls, CPUID, and memory operaitons, easing the way for users to emulate other processor features, most notably virtual memory.
+Although this will have a major performance impact when compared to simply executing all instructions and catching faults where we can, this solution may be more practical when it comes to executing just a few instructions while having complete control over syscalls and memory operaitons, easing the way for users to emulate other processor features, most notably virtual memory.

 ### Demo